 Students learn about scientific investigation by carrying out key components of the scientific method, including developing experimental methods, generating hypotheses, designing and carrying out experiments to test these hypotheses and, if appropriate, using experimental results to revise the hypotheses.
 Students design and carry out two experiments which test whether starch and protein are found in some or all foods derived from animals or plants or both.

 In this activity, students learn how to test for triglycerides, glucose, starch, and protein and then use these tests to solve a mystery.
 The activity reinforces students understanding of the biological functions and food sources of these different types of organic compounds.

 More Minds-on Activities for teaching biology are available at http://serendip.brynmawr.edu/exchange/bioactivities.
-These include overviews, discussion/worksheet activities, games, and web-based activities for learning and review.
+These include overviews, analysis and discussion activities, and games for learning and review.

-In this activity, students use model chromosomes to simulate the processes of mitosis, meiosis and fertilization and they answer questions designed to promote student understanding of these processes.
-The principle that genes are inherited through the processes of meiosis and fertilization is demonstrated by analysis of a simulation of meiosis and fertilization using model chromosomes with different alleles of a gene.
+In this activity, students use model chromosomes to simulate the processes of mitosis, meiosis and fertilization, and they answer questions designed to promote understanding of these processes.
+To demonstrate the principle that genes are transmitted from parents to offspring through the processes of meiosis and fertilization, students follow two alleles of a gene through gametes to zygotes as they model meiosis and fertilization.
 Students also learn how a mistake in meiosis can result in Down Syndrome.
+(NGSS)